Degenerate quantum erasure decoding: Methods

 We consider moderate-to-high-rate bicycle codes, low-rate LP codes, and vanishing-rate 2D topological codes.
 For bicycle and LP code families, we estimate the threshold values using eBDD, by comparing the decoder accuracy with \eqref{eq:eBDD} given fixed $t/n$.

 First, we construct bicycle codes with rates 1/4, 1/2, and 3/4.
-A~key step in bicycle construction is row-deletion, which requires heuristics \cite{MMM04}, discussed in Appendix~\ref{sec:bic}.
+A~key step in bicycle construction is row-deletion, which requires heuristics \cite{MMM04}, discussed in \ed{Supplementary Note~7 (part~c)}.
 GD Flip-BP$_2$ suffices for decoding bicycle codes, with accuracy shown in Fig.~\ref{fig:bic_wt_up}, including MLD for comparison.
 Soft decoders (A)MBP have accuracy comparable to GD~Flip-BP$_2$ on these codes.
 Using eBDD, we estimate the threshold values, as shown in the legend of Fig.~\ref{fig:bic_wt_up}.
-Bicycle codes exhibit capacity accuracy ($r=1-2p$) with MLD threshold values at $p=0.125, 0.25, 0.375$ for rates $r=3/4, 1/2, 1/4$, respectively. he BP threshold follows closely, with a small gap at $p=0.092, 0.187, 0.26$ for these rates.
-BP threshold for rate 1/4 can be improved from 0.26 to 0.285 by using row-weight $w=12$, by tolerating some error floor (see Appendix~\ref{sec:bic}).
+Bicycle codes exhibit capacity accuracy ($r=1-2p$) with MLD threshold values at $p=0.125, 0.25, 0.375$ for rates $r=3/4, 1/2, 1/4$, respectively.
+The BP threshold follows closely, with a small gap at $p=0.092, 0.187, 0.26$ for these rates.
+BP threshold for rate 1/4 can be improved from 0.26 to 0.285 by using row-weight $w=12$, by tolerating some error floor (see \ed{Supplementary Note~7 (part~c)}).

 Second, we construct quantum LP codes \cite[Example~3]{PK22} from classical quasi-cyclic (QC) matrices \cite{Fos04,Tan+04,Mal07}.
 We construct LP code families with rates of 0.118 and 0.04.
 For rate 0.118, Figure~\ref{fig:LP118} show the accuracy of AMBP and MLD, along with eBDD curves.
-LP codes exhibit strong accuracy with MLD, achieving a threshold of $p=0.44$ at rate $r=0.118$, closely matching the capacity $r = 1 - 2p$.
-AMBP decoders also achieve a large threshold of 0.368.
+LP codes exhibit strong accuracy with MLD, achieving a threshold of $p^\text{(MLD)}_\text{th}=0.44$ at rate $r=0.118$, closely matching the capacity $r = 1 - 2p$.
+AMBP decoders also achieve a large threshold of $p^\text{(BP)}_\text{th} = 0.368$.
 For this code family, GD Flip-BP$_2$ performs almost as well as AMBP$_4$ when the code length increases, as shown in Fig.~\ref{fig:decs_on_LP118}.
 This figure also indicate that good curve intersection does not guarantee accuracy at low error rates; see the red line.